 Genesis 1:2; Judges 14:6; Job 26:13; Psalms 51:11; 139:7; Isaiah 61:1-3; Joel 2:28-32; Matthew 1:18; 3:16; 4:1; 12:28-32; 28:19; Mark 1:10,12; Luke 1:35; 4:1,18-19; 11:13; 12:12; 24:49; John 4:24; 14:16-17,26; 15:26; 16:7-14; Acts 1:8; 2:1-4,38; 4:31; 5:3; 6:3; 7:55; 8:17,39; 10:44; 13:2; 15:28; 16:6; 19:1-6; Romans 8:9-11,14-16,26-27; 1 Corinthians 2:10-14; 3:16; 12:3-11,13; Galatians 4:6; Ephesians 1:13-14; 4:30; 5:18; 1 Thessalonians 5:19; 1 Timothy 3:16; 4:1; 2 Timothy 1:14; 3:16; Hebrews 9:8,14; 2 Peter 1:21; 1 John 4:13; 5:6-7; Revelation 1:10; 22:17.

-Man was originally created as a physical (male and female) and spiritual being in the image of God to have meaningful relationship with him and to fulfill his purpose.
-Through man’s disobedience to God we have all inherited a sin nature.
+People were originally created as physical (male and female) and spiritual beings in the image of God to have meaningful relationship with him and to fulfill his purpose.
+Through disobedience to God we have all inherited a sin nature.
 We live in willful defiance of and opposition to God because of this nature, which is common to every person.
 Everyone is responsible for their own sin but cannot save themselves.
 As a result, each individual is destined for eternal punishment and separation from God in Hell.
 However, every person has also been given a will, which is the ability to choose between good and evil; between serving self and serving God; between everlasting life or separation from God.
 Every person will be held accountable to God for the choice made, the consequence of which will be endured endlessly.